Explore love, desire, and violence in literature and culture from the classical world to the present.

-Director: Dr. Sarah Miller, Department of Classics
+Director: Dr. Anna Gibson, Department of English

 AMOR resident students live in St. Ann Living-learning Center:

 St. Ann is in the lower right-hand corner of the campus map.